leootrimi/E-commerce-Web-App/README.md

 2024-04-11T14:05:13.642+02:00  INFO 6904 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
 2024-04-11T14:05:13.676+02:00  INFO 6904 --- [           main] c.e.e.ECommerceAppApplication            : Started ECommerceAppApplication in 13.419 seconds (process running for 15.638)
 ```
+## 7. Conclusion

+In conclusion, implementing ORM and database migrations in a Spring Boot project using Spring Data JPA and Flyway offers a robust foundation for developing reliable applications with streamlined data management.
+These technologies simplify the handling of data structures and database changes, ensuring consistency and efficiency throughout the development process.